Important Tips For Processing Big Game

 - organs cooled separately from one another, on a branch or other cool, dry place

-- hide off ; THE KEY - under the most ideal, cool, temperatures - not to mention less than ideal - ALWAYS bone out femur, split the front from the back, from the bone for moose and elk asap BEFORE leaving to cool; you should also do this for deer or AT LEAST flap down the outside round.
+- hide off ; THE KEY - under the most ideal, cool, temperatures - not to mention less than ideal - ALWAYS bone out femur, split the front from the back, from the bone for moose and elk BEFORE leaving to cool; you should also do this for deer or AT LEAST flap down the outside round.
 Get shoulders off the ribs.

 - cut away gut mess meats or dirt before hanging (if there is any).